Datagirlcmr/Weather-App/README.md

 - Run

         npm run dev

 to watch your files
+- Open index.html file
-- Open your index.html file and input the location where you need weather data for.
+- Enter your location and view the weather data.

 ## Built With